Azure/eno/docs/reconciliation/overrides.md

     ]
 ```

+Use the same path structure as Kubernetes `metadata.managedFields`.
+Index arrays by key rather than numeric position:

+- ✅ `self.spec.template.spec.containers[name='myContainer'].image`
+- ❌ `self.spec.template.spec.containers[0].image`

+> ⚠️ CEL expressions don't support key-based indexing, use the `filter()` function to match on keys in override conditions instead.

-## Kubernetes Resource Quantity Comparisons
+## Resource Quantity Comparisons

-Eno `cel` expressions support a special function for comparing Kubernetes resource quantity strings.
-For example: the string representation of values in a container's `resources.limits.cpu`.
+Use `compareResourceQuantities()` to compare Kubernetes resource quantity strings like `resources.limits.cpu` values:

-- Returns 0 when values are equal
+- Returns `0` when values are equal
-- Returns -1 when left < right
+- Returns `-1` when left < right
-- Returns 1 when left > right
+- Returns `1` when left > right

 ```yaml
 annotations: